gocd/www.go.cd/_posts/2015-06-23-hardly-anyone-knows-cd.markdown

 I was wrong.

 I just got back from a pretty big software conference that was a bit off my normal track.
 They had a few DevOps sessions this year, but historically this particular conference has been more about agile methodologies.
-As a sponsor of the event, I spent most of my time standing in the booth talking to people.
+As one of the sponsors, I spent a lot of time at the booth talking to people.

 The conversations in a trade show booth generally start with the visitor asking what we do (gotta work more on that so they don’t have to) and me telling them that Go is a continuous delivery server.
 From there we go on to talk about what makes Go unique and why they should use it.